BlueBAssist-x-blackPIano/QuillNode_ETHon-25/README.md

 - `@avail-project/nexus-widgets` (v0.0.6)

 **How We Use It:**
-Avail provides the data availability layer ensuring story metadata is always accessible and verifiable.
 This guarantees:
 - Metadata retrievable even if Ethereum nodes go offline
-- Cross-chain data availability for future multi-chain expansion
+- Cross-chain interoperability for future multi-chain expansion
 - Reduced gas costs for large metadata storage
 - Cryptographic proofs for data integrity